Code-Institute-Submissions/Lomasney-Motors/README.md

 **User Story Tests**
-* _As the owner I would like to provide basic services information_ _As a new user, I would like to know what services they offer_ The website provides a section for the main services provided by the company, this will allow users to see the services on offer and also solve the company's request that users would be given information on the services they provide.
+* _As the owner I would like to provide basic services information_ _As a new user, I would like to know what services they offer_ The website provides a section for the main services provided by the company, this will allow users to see the services on offer, and also solve the company's request that users would be given information on the services they provide.

-* _As a new user I would like to see customer reviews of the service_ This objective was achieved by including a testimonial carousel slider showing customer reviews and thoughts on the service they received.
+* _As a new user I would like to see customer reviews of the service_ This objective was achieved by including a testimonial carousel slider, showing customer reviews and thoughts on the service they received.
 It also allows the user to create their own review if they wish to do so.

 * _As a new user, I would like to see where they are located as I am new to the area and need to have this service close to where I live._
-This objective was achieved by including a simple style map on the contact section and also providing a link in the footer to google maps giving an exact location of Lomasney Motors that users can open to get directions to the premises.
+This objective was achieved by including a simple style map on the contact section, and also providing a link in the footer to google maps, giving an exact location of Lomasney Motors.
+Users can open this link to get directions to the premises.
 This link opens in a new tab so the user will not have to use the back button on the web browser.

-* _As a potential user, I would like to be able to contact the business online as I have a very busy schedule_ The website includes a contact form in the contact section that allows users to communicate via email with the company.
-I have also placed a call to action button on the homepage
-'Request a Quote' that links directly to the contact section.
-The navigation bar allows includes a link to this section and once clicked will scroll to the contact form available.
+* _As a potential user, I would like to be able to contact the business online as I have a very busy schedule_ The website includes a contact form in the contact section, that allows users to communicate via email with the company.
+I have also placed a call to action button on the homepage, 'Request a Quote' that links directly to the contact section.
+The navigation bar also includes a link to this section and once clicked will scroll to the contact form available.

 **Navigation Bar**
 - Navigation links